rosepheobieshea/SYS-265/README.md

-Some stuff for the readme
+This is my repo for SYS-265 !!